joeshway/698-final-project/README.md

 # Setting up Docker Files in local repo
 Docker needs a few files in your local repo to function. below will show each file you need, how to setup them up, and what they do
+At this point I would recomend making a branch by typing `git checkout -b [branch-name]`
 ### Dockerfile
 The Dockerfile is the instructions that run to setup the docker container
 1. In the root of your local repo type `sudo nano Dockerfile`